 Next, copy your SHA-1, and run the following command:

-git cat-file -p (insert your SHA here)
+git cat-file -p <insert your SHA here>

 echo 'this is not me' > myfile.txt

-Then, run the hash-object command again:
+Then, run the hash-object command again to retrieve the hash:

 git hash-object -w myfile.txt